Site logo

 A Word About Cards

-Prepaid travel cards are the way to go for spending and cash needs.
-Low cost ATM withdrawals, spending in multiple currencies (at good exchange rates) and control through your phone via apps make them valuable tools for any traveler.
-Most also offer money transfers, but typically this is through a third party and we recommend using one of the serices above for this.
+Prepaid travel cards are ideal for spending and cash needs overseas.
+They allow you to withdraw money from ATMs at a low cost, spend in multiple currencies at good exchange rates, and control your balance and transactions through your phone via apps.
+I find it a valuable tool for any traveler.
+Most of them also offer money transfers, but usually through a third party.
+I recommend using one of the services above for that purpose.

 Disclosure: Some of the links contained in this page are affiliate links.
 Clicking on these links may result in us being paid a commission.
 That said, this does not come at any additional cost to you.
 We have also linked to services that we think may be better for your needs in some situations and these do not contain affiliate links.
 We hope you find a service that is best for your needs.